 Moti masjid was situated at the west side of sahi humaam.
 Emperor Aurangzeb created this mausoleum for his private use.
 When the sunlight falls on this white marble, it shines like a pearl.

 On the north side of the Moti Masjid, the Hayat bagh is situated.
-This char bagh divided into squares with pathways & water running through the channel.
+This char bagh is divided into squares with pathways & water running through the channel.

 On the west side of the garden, a Bholi is situated.
-It made from cutting rocks.
+It is made from cutting rocks.
 It was believed that it was built before the Red Fort.

 There are 3 museums situated in the Red fort.